email@example.com • 704-889-9000

 Basic through intermediate skating knowledge.
 Basic 1 through 6 are appropriate for students focused on figure skating, hockey or recreational skating.
-Levels Basic 7 and 8 are focused on figure skating.
+Pre-Freeskate focuses on figure skating.
 Beginner teens may take the Adult classes instead of lower level Basic classes.

 Focused on hockey skating techniques, power and agility.
 Hockey 1 is for skaters ages 6 and up.
-Hockey 2 through 4 classes are a continuation of hockey skating skills.
-Hockey 1 is a prerequisite to Learn To Play Hockey.
+Hockey 2 is a continuation of hockey skating skills.
+Hockey 2 is a prerequisite to Learn To Play Hockey.
 Hockey rental skates are included with class, and a helmet is required.

 The Pineville Ice House offers a variety of seasonal and periodic skating, figure skating and hockey camps and clinics.
 Please check information under the tabs above: Camps, Youth Hockey & Adult Hockey.

 CLASS DAYS AND DATES: Classes are offered year round as seven or eight week sessions.
 Class days are primarily Saturday and Monday, and students may choose either day.
 We have six semesters: Early Fall, Late Fall, Winter, Early Spring, Late Spring, and Summer.
 Most classes are offered each semester.
 Classes are 30 minutes long unless otherwise indicated.